AnuragManu/TeluskoChallenge-Day4/README.md

 * Enjoy !!!!

-Here is a Video Showing the steps after cloning the repo along with the Demo !
+Here is a Video Showing the steps after cloning the repo along with the Demo (i'm using UBUNTU on my system so you might not get right click `open with...` option)!